 Now a certain man named Lazarus was sick.
 He was from Bethany, the village where Mary and her sister Martha lived.
 (John 11:1)

 (Now Bethany was less than two miles from Jerusalem, (John 11:18)

 Bethany means house of dates.
 A village on the south-eastern slope of the Mount of Olives (Mark 11:1) about 2 miles east of Jerusalem, on the road to Jericho.
-It derived its name from the number of palm-trees which grew there.
-It was the residence of Lazarus and his sisters.
+It derived its name from the number of palm trees which grew there.
+It was the residence of Lazarus and his two sisters.
 It is frequently mentioned in connection with memorable incidents in the life of our Lord (Matthew 21:17;26:6.
 Mark 11:11,12;14:3.
 Luke 24:50.
-John 11:1;12:1) It is now known by the name of el-Azariyeh, i.e., “place of Lazarus,” or simply Lazariyeh.
+John 11:1;12:1).
+It is now known by the name of el-Azariyeh, i.e., “place of Lazarus,” or simply Lazariyeh.
 Seen from a distance, the village has been described as “remarkably beautiful, the perfection of retirement and repose, of seclusion and lovely peace.”
 Now a mean village, containing about twenty families.
 (2)

 That is, Mary and Martha were at their home town of Bethany when Lazarus became ill.

-The approximate mileage between Bethabara and Bethany is about 20 miles which were considered to be about a day’s journey on foot during this period.
+The approximate mileage between Bethabara and Bethany is about 20 miles which was considered to be about a day’s journey on foot during this period.
 Consequently, it took the news that Lazarus was sick one day to reach Jesus.